adambard/learnxinyminutes-docs/kdb+.html.markdown

 / Functions cannot see nested scopes (only local and global) {local:1;{:local}[]}[] / throws error as local is not defined in inner function

-/ A function can have one or more of it's arguments fixed (projection) f:+[4] f[4] / => 8
+/ A function can have one or more of its arguments fixed (projection) f:+[4] f[4] / => 8
 f[5] / => 9